ivan-fan-dk/ivan101/README.md

 # Math notes
 Copyright 2024 Ivan Fan, All rights reserved.

+> [!NOTE] A note for my own
+> It is a good practice to run `git pull` or `git fetch` to make sure that the working directory is up to date before working.

 ## How to get started

 ### Get access to repository on GitHub Codespaces
 > [!NOTE]
 > GitHub Codespaces use Ubuntu.
-Thus knowledge of linux/unix is required.
+Thus knowledge of Linux/Unix is required.
 - Request access to this repository.
 - Install **GitHub Codespaces** extension on vscode.
-- Connect to this repository using **GitHub Codespaces** extension.
+- Connect to this repository using **Remote Explorer** on the left side bar of vscode.

-Run the following to activate virtual environment.
+- Run the following to activate virtual environment.
 ```bash
 source bin/activate
 ```